 Tyler Barton‘s debut full-length book of fiction, Eternal Night at the Nature Museum is forthcoming from Sarabande Books (2021).
-He’s the author of The Quiet Part Loud (2018) which won the Turnbuckle Chapbook Prize from Split Lip Press.
+He’s the author of The Quiet Part Loud (2019) which won the Turnbuckle Chapbook Contest from Split Lip Press.
 He’s the event producer for FEAR NO LIT, a literary organization he co-founded with Erin Dorney, he has organized and hosted live readings, workshops, and literary experiences for 8+ years.
-His short fiction has been published widely in journals and magazines and is forthcoming from Subtropics, The Iowa Review, Gulf Coast, Cincinnati Review, Copper Nickel and others.
+His short fiction has been published widely in journals and magazines such as Kenyon Review, Subtropics, The Iowa Review, Gulf Coast, Cincinnati Review, Copper Nickel and others.
 Stories from Eternal Night at the Nature Museum have been awarded prizes and honors from Kenyon Review, Phoebe Journal, The Chicago Review of Books, The Best of the Net, and Best Small Fictions 2020.
 As a literary advocate, he offers free writing workshops for residents of assisted living communities and long-term care facilities.

 tylerstevenbarton [at] gmail [dot] com || @goftyler